 Toggl Plan is a simple, visual, online work management tool for creative agencies, consultancies, and software teams.

-Unlike spreadsheets or complex software tools, Toggl Plan is easy to get started with, and keeping project information up to date takes even less work.
-As a result, you and your team can focus on more meaningful work.
+Unlike spreadsheets or complex software tools, Toggl Plan is easy to get started with.
+And keeping project information up-to-date takes even less work.